oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 The `no ip domain-lookup` command in Cisco Packet Tracer is used to __disable the router or switch's default behaviour of trying to resolve any mistyped command as a hostname__.

-By default, when is typed an unrecognised word at the command line, a Cisco device assumes that we are trying to connect via Telnet to a host with that name.
+By default, when it is typed an unrecognised word at the command line, a Cisco device assumes that we are trying to connect via Telnet to a host with that name.
 The device then attempts a DNS lookup to find that host's IP address.
 In a lab environment without a DNS server, this causes the command line to freeze for a minute or more while the device broadcasts a request that will never be answered.

 Using `no ip domain-lookup` prevents this delay.
 After entering this command, a mistyped command results in an immediate error message, allowing the correction of the mistake without waiting